 In addition to being valuable in and of itself, big data collected by telcos can be sold to or shared with third parties interested in monetizing it.
-For instance, insurance companies, marketing agencies, banks, and other financial institutions may be interested in learning more about the behavior of a particular cohort of users, which will help them optimize their service offerings.
+For instance, insurance companies, marketing agencies, banks, or other financial institutions may be interested in learning more about the behavior of a particular cohort of users, which will help them optimize their service offerings.

 Now that we know what the areas for improvement are, let’s consider a few big data telecom use cases.

 Big data use cases in telecom